G. K. Venkatesh: Work with Rajkumar

 GKV composed music for 51 films in which Dr. Rajkumar played the lead role.
-He launched Dr. Rajkumar as a singer in the film Ohileshwara (song: Sharanu Shambho) and also recorded Dr.Rajkumar's first duet in Mahishasura Mardhini (song: Tumbitu Manava with S. Janaki).
+He launched Dr. Rajkumar as a singer in the film Ohileshwara (song: Sharanu Shambho) and also recorded Dr. Rajkumar's first duet in Mahishasura Mardhini (song: Tumbitu Manava with S. Janaki).

 GKV would insist Dr. Rajkumar to sing regularly, owing to his grooming in the Gubbi Company.
 Rajkumar, however preferred P. B. Sreenivas, to sing for him.

 In 1974, P. B. Sreenivas was unwell on the day of recording of song "Yare Koogadali" in the movie Sampathige Saval.GKV proposed Rajkumar to sing the song and Rajkumar reluctantly recorded the song.
 Once PBS came back, they wanted to re-record the song, but PBS, being generous minded, suggested they keep the song as-is, because Rajkumar had done a phenomenal job.Thus it marked the re-emergence of the singer in Rajkumar.

 A versatile music director, GKV used elaborate Western-style orchestration in his songs, be they of any genre.
 He successfully brought Master singer Dr. Bhimsen Joshi to sing for films Sandhyaraga (1966).
 Bhimsen Joshi sang again in the movie Nodi Swamy Navirodu Hige (1983).

 Ustad Bismillah Khan was reluctant to play Shehnai for films during his later part of years.
-GKV got the Maestro to play Shehnai for lead character Appanna, enacted by Dr.Rajkumar in Sanadi Appanna (1977).
+GKV got the Maestro to play Shehnai for lead character Appanna, enacted by Dr. Rajkumar in Sanadi Appanna (1977).
 The songs became chartbusters and are aired regularly on the Kannada Radio.

 Style of composing

-GKV was a technical wizard and one of the finest composer in India, He brought in the western background score first into Kannada cinema, His re-recording played a vital role in each and every movie he did, his use of instruments in his songs and background scores still feels fresh and advanced even today.
+GKV brought in the western background score first into Kannada cinema, His re-recording played a role in each and every movie he did, with his use of instruments in his songs and background scores.